The Imperfect Iron Fold

 “Emily, I love you, but right now I don’t really like you,” I grumbled quietly.

 “This is payback for being a sullen idiot,” she responded.
-“And that cuts half of your work in half.”
+“And that cuts your work in half.”

 “I think it’s an excellent idea!”
 Harrison shouted, overjoyed.